AdminTurnedDevOps/DevOps-The-Hard-Way-AWS/prerequisites.md

 You should know that the tutorial for *DevOps The Hard Way* will cost money because some of the services that you use in Azure will not be part of the free tier.

-To learn more about the AWS Pricing Model so you understand what the cost will be, you can go [here](https://azure.microsoft.com/en-gb/pricing/calculator/)
+To learn more about the Azure Pricing Model so you understand what the cost will be, you can go [here](https://azure.microsoft.com/en-gb/pricing/calculator/)

 ### Use the Azure CLI